We're Looking for Individuals With the Potential to Develop:

-The Knowles Teacher Initiative seeks Fellowship candidates who have exceptional content knowledge in the area they intend to teach and who also have the capacity and drive to develop the specialized content knowledge needed to carry out the work of teaching.
-A strong foundation of knowledge in the discipline is a necessary first step for developing the content knowledge needed for teaching; hence we seek candidates who have at least the equivalent of a bachelor’s degree in a discipline related to the subject(s) they intend to teach, who demonstrate a flexibility within and connectedness across their own understanding of the discipline, who are passionate about the discipline and have a desire to continue to push their own understanding of even basic concepts within the discipline.
+Knowles seeks Fellowship candidates who have exceptional content knowledge in the area they intend to teach and who also have the capacity and drive to develop the specialized content knowledge needed to carry out the work of teaching.
+A strong foundation of knowledge in the discipline is a necessary first step for developing the content knowledge needed for teaching; hence we seek candidates who have at least the equivalent of a bachelor’s degree in a discipline related to the subject(s) they intend to teach, who demonstrate a flexibility within and connectedness across their own understanding of the discipline, who are passionate about the discipline and have a desire and curiosity to continue to push their own understanding of even basic concepts within the discipline.

 Although knowledge of the current state of their discipline and how it is evolving is crucial for teachers, the content knowledge needed for teaching depends more upon advanced knowledge of elementary concepts than elementary knowledge of advanced concepts.
 Content knowledge for teaching is both broad and deep, and is organized specifically for the work of teaching.
 It includes having the ability to be curious about and make sense of student thinking, to anticipate student difficulties and build on their prior knowledge, and develop a coherent content-based trajectory that provides students with the opportunity to learn.
 We seek candidates who can see complexity in the organization of content ideas and who find student thinking interesting and something to be investigated.